Asthma - child - dischargePediatric asthma - discharge; Wheezing - discharge; Reactive airway disease - discharge

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to clothes, so it should be left outside or away from the child.

 Ask people who work at your child's day care, preschool, school, and anyone else who takes care of your child, if they smoke.
 If they do, make sure they smoke away from your child.

 School and Asthma

 Children with asthma need a lot of support at school.
 They may need help from school staff to keep their asthma under control and to be able to do school activities.

 There should be an asthma action plan at school.
-The following people should have a copy of the plan:
+The people who should have a copy of the plan include:

 - Your child's teacher

 - The school office

 Your child should be able to take asthma medicines at school when needed.

 School staff should know your child's asthma triggers.
 Your child should be able to go to another location to get away from asthma triggers, if needed.